ravindkv/cms-jerc-run3/Skim/README.md

 Once condor_q is DONE.
 Check the finished jobs
 * cd ..
-* python3 checkJobStatus.py
+* python3 checkFinishedJobs.py

 This will open each file and perform many checks.
-It  will  create JDL files for the failed jobs which can be resubmitted
+It  will  create jobs files for the failed jobs which can be resubmitted
 * cd tmpSub
 * condor_submit resubJobs.jdl